Catholic University of Trujillo

 Catholic University of Trujillo (Universidad Católica de Trujillo) is a Peruvian private university located in Trujillo, Peru.
-It was born as an initiative of the Archdiocese of Trujillo on December 12, 1999, being Archbishop of Trujillo Héctor Miguel Cabrejos Vidarte, and taking as the first President of the Commission of Government the person of Jose Maria Garcia Madariaga.
-The operation of the university was authorized by resolution UCT 147-2000-CONAFU on November 13, 2000, and academic activities began on January 2, 2001.
+It was born as an initiative of the Archdiocese of Trujillo on December 12, 1999, from the Archbishop of Trujillo, Héctor Miguel Cabrejos Vidarte.
+The operation of the university was authorized by resolution UCT 147-2000-CONAFU on November 30, 2000, and academic activities began on January 2, 2001.